2025 algal bloom in South Australia: Species composition

 Besides K. mikimotoi, other Karenia species including K. brevisulcata and K. longicanalis have been found to be present in the bloom, as well as others yet to be identified.
 Collaborating with SARDI and independent local consultants, marine biologists from Flinders University, University of Technology Sydney and the University of Tasmania are involved in studying the bloom, with specialist marine toxicological expertise being sought from the Cawthron Institute in New Zealand.

 In November 2025 researchers announced that they had tentatively identified K. cristata as having been the dominant species present for much of the time in the bloom, and that this little-known species (one of five Karenia species present, including K. papilionacea) is responsible for the brevetoxins detected in shellfish, and the probable cause of the respiratory symptoms experienced by surfers when the first reports of the bloom were made in March.
 K. cristata is the only species of the five present in the bloom which has been found capable of producing brevetoxins.
-As it is previously unknown in Australian waters—the only other reports have come from South Africa and Newfoundland— this has lead to suggestions that it may have been introduced through ballast water, although this is considered to be highly unlikely, due to its physical fragility.
+As it was previously unknown in Australian waters – the only other reports having come from South Africa and Newfoundland – there were suggestions that it may have been introduced through ballast water, although this is considered to be highly unlikely, due to its physical fragility.
+In July 2026, new research found that laboratory-grown strains of K. cristata were exceptionally toxic to marine organisms, even in much lower concentrations than had been found in the ocean.

 DNA sequencing has been used to identify the species present in the bloom, and K. brevis, the only other known brevetoxin-producing Karenia species, has not been found.